galaxyproject/training-material/faqs/galaxy/Datasets_ Data_Privacy_Features.md

 ---
 title: Data Privacy Features
-area: History
+area: histories
 box_type: tip
 layout: faq
 contributors: [desmond-jasper]
 ---

 Privacy controls are only enabled if desired.
-Otherwise, datasets remain public but unlisted.
+Otherwise, datasets by defaults remain private and unlisted in Galaxy..
 This means that a dataset you've created is virtually invisible until you publish a link to it.

-below are steps to setting private Histories
+Below are three optional steps to setting private Histories, a user can make use of any of the options belowdepending on what the user want to achive:

 1. Changing the privacy settings of individual dataset.
 -  click on the **dataset** name for a dropdown.